 Click here to view the yearly overview of learning in Reception.

-Click here to read the Summer Curriculum statement for Reception, which gives more details about what children are learning this term.
+Click here to read the Spring Curriculum statement for Reception, which gives more details about what children are learning this term.

 Reception classes have been reading ‘Golidlocks and the Three Bears’.

 There was a break in at school!
 The home corners were crime scenes!
 Porridge on the floor … a. broken chair … golden hair in the bed … What had happened?
 The children investigated.
 They looked for clues.
-They searched the forest.
 Then they did lots of talking, drawing and writing …